 “The Sask.
 Party seems content to stick to the status quo.
 By refusing to change these outdated laws, they are harming democracy and showing their true colours,” said NDP Ethics and Democracy Critic David Forbes.
 “Our campaign finance laws are the worst in the country and, under the Sask.
 Party, we’re actually falling further behind.
 Our proposal is common sense, is fair and ensures that Saskatchewan politics stay in the hands of Saskatchewan people.”

-I am honoured to be the environment critic as well as being newly appointed to the Ethics & Democracy portfolio and Human Rights, Equality and Diversity.
+I am honoured to be newly appointed as critic for Parks, Culture & Sport; Tourism Saskatchewan as well as having the Ethics & Democracy portfolio and Human Rights, Equality and Diversity portfolio.

 Keep in touch!